Why Your iPhone 17 Won't Vibrate and How to Fix It

 Check Your Ring/Silent Switch

 This is the most common culprit.
-Look at the left side of your iPhone 17 for the physical switch.
-If you see an orange stripe, the switch is in silent mode and your phone will not vibrate for calls.
+Look at the left side of your iPhone 17 for the Action button, which replaced the physical Ring/Silent switch on this model.
+By default, press and hold the Action button to turn Silent mode on; when it's on, your phone will not vibrate for calls.

-Flip the switch toward the front of the phone to turn off silent mode.
+Press and hold the Action button again to turn Silent mode off.
 You should feel a haptic tap and see a silent mode off indicator on your screen.
 With iOS 26, you can also check this digitally by swiping into Control Center and ensuring the bell icon isn't highlighted.

 Verify Your Sound Settings